useR-2018/website/content/presenter.md

 ## Posters

 Posters will be electronic.
 You can connect using HDMI from your laptop - ideal if you want to demo things interactively - or on a USB.
 The size of the TVs are 47", which is quite large.
 There are a few 55" TVs, which you can request, if this is our preference.
 TVs will be on special stand with a ledge to hold the laptop, or information sheets to distribute.
+TVs are in landscape orientation.

 Poster presenters will also have the option to do a **30 second** speed advertisement of there poster, after the first keynote.
 These will need to be uploaded ahead of time.